Marker Logo

 this page online

-residence to the Treasure County ‘89ers.
+County ‘89ers.
 Now a museum, they commemorate the town’s early development and the productive career of a widely acclaimed Montanan.

 Erected by Montana Historical Society.

 Location.
 46° 17.595′ N, 107° 13.959′ W. Marker is in Hysham, Montana, in Treasure County.
-Marker is at the intersection of Elliot Avenue and Division Street, on the left when traveling west on Elliot Avenue.
+It is at the intersection of Elliot Avenue and Division Street, on the left when traveling west on Elliot Avenue.
 Touch for map.
 Marker is at or near this postal address: 324 Elliot Avenue, Hysham MT 59038, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 9 miles of this marker, measured as the crow flies.
-Fort Pease (within shouting distance of this marker); Jedediah Smith (approx. 5.2 miles away); a different marker also named Jedediah Smith (approx. 5.2 miles away); Hysham and Treasure County (approx. 5.2 miles away); Pease Bottom Fight (approx. 5.8 miles away); Sanders Gymnasium (approx. 6.2 miles away); The Yellowstone Valley (approx. 9.1 miles away).
+At least 7 other markers are within 9 miles of this marker, measured as the crow flies: Fort Pease (within shouting distance of this marker); Jedediah Smith (approx. 5.2 miles away); a different marker also named Jedediah Smith (approx. 5.2 miles away); Hysham and Treasure County (approx. 5.2 miles away); Pease Bottom Fight (approx. 5.8 miles away); Sanders Gymnasium (approx. 6.2 miles away); The Yellowstone Valley (approx. 9.1 miles away).

 Yucca Theatre and Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, September 14, 2020
+Photographed by Barry Swackhamer, September 14, 2020

 2. Yucca Theatre and Marker